What is a Guarantor for a Rental Apartment?

 Sometimes it may be 70x or 90x.
 It all depends on the will of the landlord or management company.

-You and your guarantor will both have your credit checked as well as provide documentation that proves your income.
+You and your guarantor will have your credit checked and provide documentation proving your income.

-In this sense, the guarantor is applying for the same apartment at the same time.
+In this sense, the guarantor is applying for the same apartment simultaneously.

-As mentioned, the guarantor must have good or excellent credit but more often than not, they will be required to have credit in the excellent range, which is anything from 750 and above.
+The guarantor must have good or excellent credit, but more often than not, they will be required to have credit in the excellent range, which is anything from 750 and above.

 Every landlord or management company is different so note the requirements on the application.

 At this juncture, if you have good credit it may put a nervous guarantor at ease to know your credit score if they're afraid you'll miss a payment.